samsquire/ideas4/README.md

 Imagine a website where you are encouraged to post what you buy and you are paid to do so.

+You pay for access to the site and for each purchase details.

 Data for everyone.

 # incomplete ideas